Los Angeles Pierce College: Campus

 Pierce College comprises 426 acre amidst a dense metropolis, an area larger than many university campuses, including that of UCLA.
 The grounds are landscaped with more than 2,200 trees, thousands of roses and a 1.9 acre botanical garden.
 The Pierce College farm houses small herds of cattle, sheep, goats, and a small poultry flock for its students to learn from.

 In June 2017, the Los Angeles Community College District Board Of Trustees voted to grant San Francisco Bay Area-based Pacific Dining a concession for dining services, replacing several small vendors at the five LACCD colleges including Pierce.
+Pacific Dining has not offered food at Pierce since 2020, resulting in few food options on campus.